All comparisons

 Side-by-Side Comparison

-| Feature | Spawned | Bolt | |---|---|---| | Speed | Good | Excellent (WebContainers) | | Framework support | React-based | React, Vue, Svelte, Next.js, Astro | | Design quality | Good | Good | | Token launches | Built-in | Not available | | Community features | Native | Not available | | Web3 integration | Native | Manual setup | | Deployment | Built-in hosting | Export to Netlify/Vercel | | In-browser IDE | Yes | Yes (WebContainers) | | Backend | Platform-managed | External setup | | Free tier | Yes | Generous | | Paid plans | Varies by features | From ~$20/month | | GitHub integration | Available | Push to repo | | Best for | Web3 apps, community projects | Frontend prototypes, multi-framework | | Iteration speed | Good | Very fast | | Code export | Available | Download, GitHub |
+| Feature | Spawned | Bolt | |---|---|---| | Speed | Good | Excellent (WebContainers) | | Framework support | React-based | React, Vue, Svelte, Next.js, Astro | | Design quality | Good | Good | | Project discovery | Built-in explore page | Not available | | Template marketplace | Community-contributed | Not available | | In-browser IDE | Full IDE with AI code generation | Yes (WebContainers) | | Deployment | Built-in hosting | Export to Netlify/Vercel | | In-browser IDE | Yes | Yes (WebContainers) | | Backend | Platform-managed | External setup | | Free tier | Yes | Generous | | Paid plans | Varies by features | From ~$20/month | | GitHub integration | Available | Push to repo | | Best for | Apps that need distribution | Frontend prototypes, multi-framework | | Iteration speed | Good | Very fast | | Code export | Available | Download, GitHub |

 Where Bolt Wins (Being Honest)